showcase-msga/showcase/README.md

 ## File Breakdown

 ### `install.ps1`
 The master installer.
-Run in memory via the install command — never stored on the NUC itself.
+Runs in memory via the install command — never stored on the NUC itself.
 It:
 - Sets PowerShell execution policy to Bypass
 - Creates `C:\ProgramData\showcase-monitor\`
 - Downloads `monitor.ps1` from GitHub and injects the webhook URL and NUC name